Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Open Source and Auditable: The entire codebase is public.
 You don't have to trust claims about what it does—you can read the code yourself or have it audited.

-Semantic Preservation: Azoth doesn't just scramble bytes and hope for the best.
-It maintains a formal understanding of the code's behavior and validates equivalence after every transformation.
+Semantic Preservation: Azoth maintains a structured understanding of the code's behavior and validates equivalence after transformations.

 Production-Grade Reliability: Azoth is designed for real contracts handling real money.
 The validation pipeline catches any transformation that could alter behavior, no matter how subtle.